 - Optional – Use a digital bread thermometer to test if your bread is completely done.
 The interior temperature of the bread should be 190-200 degrees F. This inexpensive tool can save you from underbaked breads.

-- You should let your bread cool down for 1-2 hours on the wire cooling rack before you cut any slices (or the slices will be “gummy” and not taste as good as expected).
+- You should let your bread cool down for 1 to 2 hours on the wire cooling rack before you cut any slices (or the slices will be “gummy” and not taste as good as expected).
 Excess interior moisture is released (via steam) during the cooldown period.

 - If you have not made bread in a long time, please buy some NEW bread machine yeast or instant yeast before making your bread.
 Old yeast can die or lose its potency and this will lead to bread that does not rise properly.
 Yeast is not likely to be viable if it has been sitting in your pantry for years.